4 DIY Planter Box Plans

 Planter boxes come in a variety of sizes to fit space limitations or needs.
 They can be a single box or tiered boxes, and you can even put multiple boxes in your yard or on your porch.
 And for the intrepid DIYer, they’re generally simple to make without a large time or money investment.

-There are plenty of planter box plans out there, but not all are created equal.
+There are plenty of garden box plans out there, but not all are created equal.
 If you’re looking for the best of the best, then look no further.
-Here are eight DIY planter box plans that are not only easy to put together, but also make use of a combination of function, style, space, and ingenuity.
+Here are four DIY planter box plans that are not only easy to put together, but also combine function, style, space, and ingenuity.

 This planter is truly as much about style as it is function.
 The three stacked tiers give off an air of elegance and sophistication, making it the perfect statement piece for a backyard oasis, or just a great addition to a porch or patio.
 And each tier is a functional planter, giving you space to plant flowers, vegetables, or any other kind of plant you may want to put in the boxes.
 The plans for this planter box are detailed and easy to follow, and the end results are so beautiful that they’ll have you in "tiers"!